I’ve been making this Homemade Yeast Rolls or Bread Recipe for years now and it’s never failed the multiple times I’ve made it.

 - Once all rolls have been made, cover the pan(s) with another clean towel or plastic wrap and let rise until double in size.

 - Take off the towel or wrap on your rolls and place in the oven and bake until done.
 Exact time will depend on how large you made your rolls and how hot your oven actually heats.
 Mine usually take 20-25 minutes.
-To be sure, you can use an instant-read thermometer and aim for at least 190°.
+Other shapes and sizes will vary, loaves will take 40 – 60 minutes depending on your oven (I make just one loaf out of this recipe.)
+To be sure, you can use an instant-read thermometer and aim for at least 190°F.

 - Once done, take your rolls out, allowing the pan to cool a minute and then immediately remove rolls from the pan so the bottoms don’t get soggy.
 While waiting, you can melt some butter to brush on top, if desired.
 I usually use regular butter, but you can spice things up with garlic, onion, honey cinnamon or whatever sounds good to you.
 Remember if you’re using these for sandwiches or sliders, you’ll want to let them cool completely for slicing success – and always use a good bread knife!